jankuss/shroom/docs/docs/install.md

 Now, you are fully ready to use shroom.
 Check out the [Guides](create-room.md) section to learn how to use shroom.

-Also, take a look at the [example project](https://github.com/jankuss/shroom/tree/master/example) in the shroom repository.
+Also, take a look at the [example project](https://github.com/jankuss/shroom/tree/master/example) in the shroom repository for a basic project depending on shroom.
+You can use it as a boilerplate for your own.